 Molecular level understandings are becoming more important and molecular based simulations are becoming more practical for microscale and nanoscale heat transfer problems.
 For example, studies of basic mechanisms of heat transfer such as in phase change heat transfer demand the microscopic understanding of liquid-solid contact phenomena.
-Efficient heat transfer at three-phase interfaces (evaporation and condensation of liquid on a solid surface) becomes the singular problem in the macroscopic treatment.
-The nucleation theory of liquid droplet in vapor or of vapor bubble in liquid sometimes needs to take account of nuclei in the size range of molecular clusters.
-The effect of the surfactant on the heat and mass transfer through liquidvapor interface is also an example of the direct effect of molecular scale phenomena on the macroscopic problem.
+The efficient heat transfer in three-phase interface (evaporation and condensation of liquid on the solid surface) becomes the singular problem in the macroscopic treatment.
+The nucleation theory of liquid droplet in vapor or of vapor bubble in liquid sometimes needs to take account of nuclei in size of molecular clusters.
+The effect of the surfactant on the heat and mass transfer through liquid-vapor interface is also an example of the direct effect of molecular scale phenomena on the macroscopic problem.
 Even though there has been much effort of extending our macroscopic analysis to extremely microscopic conditions in space (micrometer scale and nanometer scale system), time (microsecond, nanosecond and picosecond technology), and rate (extremely high heat flux), there are certain limitations in the extrapolations.
-Hence, the bottom-up approach from the molecular level is very important.
+Hence, the bottom-up approach from molecular level is strongly anticipated.

 On the other hand, recent advances in microscale and nanoscale heat transfer and in nanotechnology require the detailed understandings of phase change and heat and mass transfer in nanometer and micrometer scale regimes.
-The mechanical and chemical engineering processes to create nanoscale structures such as carbon nanotubes, or fluid phase change confined in nanoporous material are examples.
-The wetting of liquid or absorption is more important since the adhesive force is extremely important for small systems and creation of extremely large surface area is possible with nanoscale structures.
-The use of molecular dynamics simulations is straightforward for such nanoscale systems.
+The mechanical and chemical engineering processes to create nanoscale structure such as carbon nanotube, or fluids phase change confined in nanoporous material is an example.
+The wetting of liquid or absorption is more important since the adhesive force is extremely important for small system and creation of extremely large surface area is possible with nanoscale structures.
+The use of molecular dynamics simulations is straightforward for such nanoscale system.
 Here, again, it is practically important to compare such nanoscale phenomena with macroscopic phenomena, because an analogy to the larger system is often an important strategy in order to understand a nanoscale phenomenon.
 An important feature intrinsic to a nanoscale system is usually found through the rational comparison with a macroscopic system.
 Furthermore, it should be noted that so-called microscale heat transfer often deals with simply macroscopic problems from the nanoscale and molecular scale point of view.

-In this Section, one of the promising numerical techniques, the classical molecular dynamics method, is overviewed with a special emphasis on applications to inter-phase and heat transfer problems.
-Molecular dynamics methods have long been used and are well developed as a tool in statistical mechanics and chemistry [1, 2].
-However, it is a new challenge to extend the method to the spatial and temporal scales of macroscopic heat transfer phenomena [3-5].
+In this section, one of the promising numerical techniques, the classical molecular dynamics method, is overviewed with a special emphasis on applications to inter-phase and heat transfer problems.
+The molecular dynamics methods have long been used and are well developed as a tool in statistical mechanics and chemistry [1, 2].
+However, it is a new challenge to extend the method to the spatial and temporal scale of macroscopic heat transfer phenomena [3-5].
 On the other hand, the thin film technology related to the semiconductor industry and recent nanotechnology demand the prediction of heat transfer characteristics of nanometer scale materials [6].